matkosoric/matkosoric.github.io/_books/2022-01-01-devops-handbook.md

 > When we work within complex systems, this need to amplify weak failure signals is critical to averting
 > catastrophic failures.
 (Kim, Humble, Debois & Willis 2021, 313)

-> Our goal for game day is to help teams simulate and rehears accidents to give them the abbility to practice.
+> Our goal for game day is to help teams simulate and rehears accidents to give them the ability to practice.
 First,
 > we schedule a catastrophic event, such as the simulated destruction of an entire data center, to happen at some
 > point in the future.
 We then give teams time to prepare, to eliminate all the single points of failure, and to
 > create the necessary monitoring procedures, failover procedures, etc. (Kim, Humble, Debois & Willis 2021, 317)